-In turn, this measure represents the capacity to provide necessary specialty care.
-The last submeasure raises concerns about patient safety.
-These eight sub-measures are specified so as to be able to identify disparities that arise because of socioeconomic, racial/ethnic, and rural/urban considerations.
-In this regard, they address five of the six characteristics (Timeliness, Equity, Safety, Patient-Centeredness, and Effectiveness) of quality care described in the Institute of Medicine's (IOM's) Crossing the Quality Chasm (IOM, 2001).
-We have described the importance of the availability to specialty care in our review above.
-The proposed measures can provide new measures of subspecialty availability with which to assess both the outcomes and the cost-effectiveness of future efforts to enhance the availability of HROB services.
+This measure represents the capacity to provide necessary outpatient care.
+This measure is specified so as to be able to identify disparities that arise because of socioeconomic, racial/ethnic, and rural/urban considerations.
+In this regard, they address five of the six characteristics (Timeliness, Equity, Safety, Patient-Centeredness, and Effectiveness) of quality care as described by the Institute of Medicine (IOM) in Crossing the Quality Chasm (2001).
+We have described the importance of the availability to multidisciplinary care in this report.

-We have operationalized the need for HROB specialty physician services rather broadly, consistent with the guidance provided by our expert panel.
-Our definitions borrow from the literature and from AHRQ's own clinical classification software, and at the margins, our definitions are defined based upon specific guidance provided by our expert panel.
-In so doing, we have produced a measure that is more sensitive and less specific, as is desirable for a measure intended to create a gradient at the population level such as we described above.
+We have operationalized the need for HROB specialty physician services rather broadly, consistent with the guidance provided by our Expert Panel.
+Our definitions borrow from the literature and from AHRQ's own clinical classification software and, at the margins, are defined based upon specific guidance provided by our Expert Panel.
+In so doing, we have produced a measure that is more sensitive and less specific, as is desirable for a measure intended to create a gradient at the population level such as we describe here.
 These are not measures designed to assess as good or bad the quality of care for any individual pregnancy.
-Rather they are designed to provide insight into the availability of HROB subspecialty services to a population of women who may need them.
-This approach is consistent with the useful IOM definition of quality health care, as "the degree to which health services for individuals and populations increase the likelihood of desired health outcomes and are consistent with current professional knowledge" (IOM, 2001) Thus, each of these measures may be said to specify current professional knowledge in a way that produces an index that describes the degree to which specific HROB services (pertaining to subspecialty care) are available to women who are at risk to need them.
-All the above notwithstanding, failure to receive any outpatient visits with any provider for pregnancy is typically a major failure and patient safety risk.
+Rather, they are designed to provide insight into the availability of HROB multidisciplinary services to a population of women who may need them.
+This approach is consistent with the useful IOM definition of quality healthcare, as "the degree to which health services for individuals and populations increase the likelihood of desired health outcomes and are consistent with current professional knowledge" (IOM, 2001).
+Thus this measure may be said to specify current professional knowledge in a way that produces an index that describes the degree to which specific HROB services (pertaining to multidisciplinary care) are available to women who are at risk to need them.

 The salience and validity of our work has benefited from our use of a formal method, a pragmatic adaptation of the CAPQuaM 360 degree method.
-The method, as adapted to availability of HROB services, described in the next paragraph was specifically designed to develop valid and reliable measures in the face of pragmatic epistemological uncertainty.
-That is, recognizing that practice extends well beyond the research base, we designed this method to allow us to develop reliable and valid state of the science measures, in part by explicitly modeling and accounting for uncertainties in the measure development, in part by the conceptualization and implementation of a Boundary Guideline.
-We have shared and refined this approach in a number of venues including within the Pediatric Quality Measures Program (PQMP), which comprises the various PQMP AHRQ-CMS CHIPRA Centers of Excellence (COEs), the State PQMP participants, and the AHRQ and CMS participants.
-All presentations invited dialogue and feedback.
-This work has been similarly presented at a number of Grand Rounds/weekly conferences in the New York-New Jersey area as well as to national/international audiences, including the bioethics and children's health services research communities.
+The method, as adapted to availability of HROB services and described in the next paragraph, was specifically designed to develop valid and reliable measures in the face of pragmatic epistemological uncertainty.
+That is, recognizing that practice extends well beyond the research base, we designed this method to allow us to develop reliable and valid state-of-the-science measures, in part by explicitly modeling and accounting for uncertainties in the measure development and in part by the conceptualization and implementation of a Boundary Guideline.
+We have shared and refined this approach in a number of venues including within the PQMP, which comprised the various PQMP AHRQ-CMS CHIPRA Centers of Excellence, the State PQMP participants, and AHRQ and CMS participants.
+All presentations have invited dialogue and feedback.
+This work has been similarly presented at a number of Grand Rounds / weekly conferences in the New York-New Jersey area, as well was to national/international audiences including the bioethics and children's health services communities.
 These latter venues include:

 - 2012 Pediatric Academic Societies State of the Science Plenary (Boston).
-This presentation is provided as an Appendix (see Supporting Documents). - 2012 Oxford-Mount Sinai Bioethics Consortium (Amsterdam). - 2012 Child Health Services Research Interest Group at Academy Health (Orlando).
+This presentation is included in the Appendix (see Supporting Documents). - 2012 Oxford-Mount Sinai Bioethics Consortium (Amsterdam). - 2012 Child Health Services Research Interest Group at Academy Health (Orlando).